-How this can fail: If the power goes out or battery fails, then this safety measure is no longer viable until power is returned.
+If the power goes out or battery fails, then this safety measure is no longer viable until power is returned.

 Cost to Repair a Water Heater

-- The cost to repair a water heater can range from $100 to $1,500, depending on if the damage is something minor and fixable or if complete replacement is needed.
+The cost to repair a water heater can range from $100 to $1,500, depending on if the damage is something minor and fixable or if complete replacement is needed.
 Some examples of simple water heater repairs include a broken control panel, failed thermostat, or faulty pipes or valves.
 These are relatively inexpensive fixes.

 Tank Water Heaters